RTSYork/unvme-zynq/README.md

 UNVMe is a user space NVMe driver developed at Micron Technology.

+**This version of the driver has been modified to work on the ARM64 processors of the Xilinx Zynq UltraScale+ architecture, rather than UNVMe's original target of x86-64.
+Note that instructions and requirements below are for the original UNVMe project, and have not yet been updated to reflect the changes.**

 The driver in this model is implemented as a library (libunvme.a) that applications can be linked with.
 Upon start, an application will first initialize the NVMe device(s) and then, afterward, it can submit and process